National Security Law Journal: Impact

 The journal attracted international media attention in the summer of 2015 when it published an article by William C. Bradford.
 The article, titled Trahison des Professeurs, argues that law professors who criticize the War on Terror are operating as an Islamist Fifth Column and should therefore be treated as “targetable” unlawful enemy combatants.
 The article was published in part to shed light on these controversial views and to invite responses from other academics.

-The journal’s new Editorial Board soon repudiated the article and posted a highly critical response authored by George Mason Law Professor Jeremy A. Rabkin.
+The journal’s new editorial board soon repudiated the article and posted a highly critical response authored by George Mason University law professor Jeremy A. Rabkin.
 Bradford defended his views but resigned from his teaching position at the U.S. Military Academy.
-The controversy was covered by The Washington Post, The Guardian, The Atlantic, FOX News, and the Associated Press, among others.
+The controversy was covered by The Washington Post, The Guardian, The Atlantic, Fox News, and other media. and the Associated Press,.

 The National Security Law Journal has also previously been cited in newspapers such as Roll Call.